SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 You may select one of the following options:

 * **SMS-based**, supporting the following settings:
-	- **Limit token validity for**: Lifetime of each session in minutes.
+	- **Limit token validity for** - lifetime of each session in minutes.
 When the session expires or a user logs out, the user must enter a new verification code.
-   - **Limit verification code validity for**: Here you can set the lifetime of each verification code sent via SMS.
+   - **Limit verification code validity for** - here you can set the lifetime of each verification code sent via SMS.
 When the verification code expires, the user must request a new verification code in order to login.
    <br><br>

 	{{< c8y-admon-info >}}